-As a business owner, the subscription charge may not cause you hassle, but finding the time to compare alternatives and deciding whether to switch could be a major headache.
+As a business owner, you might want to understand the alternatives to G Suite.
 That’s why we’ve done the hard work for you and compared the leading Google Workspace competitors.

 Why is Gmail not free anymore?

-Google's Gmail is still free for personal use, and for nonprofit organisations and educational institutions.
+Google's Gmail is still free for personal use, and for nonprofit organizations and educational institutions.
 However, all other businesses must now subscribe to Google Workspace to access Gmail.